Vaishnavofficial/filterbot/README.md

 Join the [Update channel](https://t.me/thugbots) to get instant updates regarding my new features!

-Alternatively, [find me on telegram](https://t.me/simplefilterbot)!
+[find owner on telegram](https://t.me/vaishnavgr8)!
 (Keep all support questions in the support chat, where more people can help you.)

 To deploy me on heroku, use below button: